GingaaBread/GNOStatic/src/essentials/conditions/switch.md

 print y // 0
 ```

-Note that you can provide any boolean expression.
+Note that you can provide any boolean expression in a case header.

-Example:
+_Example:_

 ```gno
 int x = 5